 Giant has given us a sneak preview of what's coming from the world's biggest bicycle manufacturer in 2018.
 We attended the Australian Dealer launch and were provided with 'early release' model details, specifications and prices.

-Here is a preview of the 2018 Road Performance range featuring a number of improvements across the board including more disc options for the mainstay TCR range, tubeless wheelsets for the majority of the range, tweaks to the ever popular Defy range and a new gravel grinder/adventure bike in the form of the ToughRoad GX.
+Here is a preview of the 2018 Road Performance range featuring a number of improvements across the board including an all-new Propel, more disc options for the mainstay TCR range, tubeless wheelsets for the majority of the range, tweaks to the ever popular Defy range and a new gravel grinder/adventure bike in the form of the ToughRoad GX.